 This is when the second life of the candle begins: the glass containers can be kept and used as you see fit, as bud vases, brush or pencil pots, tealight holders, etc.

-Once your candle has burnt out, we recommend using this quick and easy method for removing the wax residue from the glass:
+Once your candle has come to the last 5-10mm of wax, we recommend using this quick and easy method for removing the wax residue from the glass:

 - Wait for the burnt candle to cool, then put it in the freezer overnight.